-Dr. Kim Langdon adds that vaginal steaming involves a process where "hot water is vaporized (steaming) which contains a variety of herbs thought to relieve cramps and digestive issues and help the healing process."
+Dr. Kim Langdon adds that vaginal steaming involves a process where "hot water is vaporized (steaming), which contains a variety of herbs thought to relieve cramps and digestive issues and help the healing process."

 Why Do People Steam Their Vaginas?

-Vaginas are notorious for self-cleaning, so why do people steam their vaginas?
 "A lot of it is marketing," says Twogood.
 "It became popular when Gwyneth Paltrow discussed it.
-That’s the power of Goop."
+That's the power of Goop."

 But the trend also capitalizes on what Twogood calls a larger cultural narrative, or "concern people have about their vulvas and vaginas."
 Dr. Kelly Culwell adds that concerns about vaginal care are not inherently so problematic, especially because, as she explains, "women's health is such an under-researched area.
 There are many health problems that people with female reproductive organs face (such as recurrent vaginal infections, endometriosis, or severe cramping with periods) for which there are not many good diagnoses or treatment options."
-However, many times brands or celebrities tap into a type of cultivated concern, which "leads to desperate folks looking for solutions outside of mainstream medicine."
+However, many times, brands or celebrities tap into a type of cultivated concern, which "leads to desperate folks looking for solutions outside of mainstream medicine."

 The problem is when a practice like vaginal steaming is "marketed as a non-medical way to improve the vulvovaginal health," explains Twogood.
 So, what's the appeal?
 "I've heard some of my patients do it out of curiosity or just to say they've tried it," she says.
 "I've had some patients who were struggling with what they perceived to be an odor or abnormal discharge and wanted to see if it would improve their symptoms."

 Culwell says people steam their vaginas in a misguided attempt to get a deep clean down there.
-"There is no evidence that this works, and in fact, it does not make logical anatomic sense."
+"There is no evidence that this works; it does not make logical anatomic sense."
 Breaking it down, she says, "the vagina (the interior tube that leads from the outside—the vulva—to the cervix/uterus) is actually a potential space, meaning the walls are shut against each other unless something is put inside.
 Steam does not 'open' the vagina.
 It does not actually make it very far inside, and even if it did, the cervix (opening of the uterus) is designed to keep things out of the uterus to prevent infection."
-Finally, she says, "Steam cannot reach inside the uterus."
+Finally, she says, "Steam cannot reach the uterus."

 Dangers of Vaginal Steaming

 Vaginal steaming may also result in burns.
 "There have been reports of skin irritation and even burns on the genital skin from the heat," says Twogood.
 "You could burn the delicate tissue that is inside the vagina, called mucosa," adds Langdon.
-"It is much thinner than skin and it also absorbs chemicals more easily.
+"It is much thinner than the skin and absorbs chemicals more easily.
 The herbs are chemicals that can irritate this tissue and make you prone to scarring."

 Infection is another concern.
 "Heat causes yeast infections and may cause other harmful bacteria to grow and overcome the normal vaginal microbiome," explains Langdon.
-Twogood adds that the equipment used in any type of steaming procedure can be a breeding ground for bacteria.
+Twogood adds that the equipment used in any steaming procedure can be a breeding ground for bacteria.
 "Cleaning and sanitation of the equipment and water itself would be very important," she says.

 There are also psychological dangers associated with vaginal steaming and the dogma underscored by its practice.
 "One study looked at the marketing and promotion of vaginal steaming and found that it fit into the common theme of other vulvovaginal 'care' marketing—that female genitalia needs improving, that it's ugly, that it's disgusting, and that paying for products or services can help with this," explains Twogood.
 "Perpetuating this idea is detrimental to society as a whole."